J3rry320/Vocalize.ts/README.md

 ## Usage

-Here’s a basic example of how to use Vocalize:
+Here’s a basic example of how to use Vocalize.ts:

 ```typescript
 import { Vocalize } from "vocalize.ts";